zaqifathis/BIMserver-doc/Eclipse.md

-> Last updated for Eclipse Kepler
+> Last updated for Eclipse Mars and BIMserver 1.5

 We use Eclipse to develop BIMserver.
 Other IDE's should work as well, but this page describes how to get started with Eclipse.